camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # Task worker metrics

 Starting from version 7.17, the task worker metrics are displayed by default.
-If this causes slow page loading, you can turn it off in the [admin webapp configuration.]({{< ref "/webapps/admin/configuration.md#task-worker-metrics" >}}).
+If this causes slow page loading, you can turn it off in the [admin webapp configuration]({{< ref "/webapps/admin/configuration.md#task-worker-metrics" >}}).

 # System permissions

-A new set of permissions has been introduced to Camunda with Platform 7.17.0, which grants operations engineers access to system properties and data without the need of administrator privileges.
+Camunda Platform 7.17 introduces a new set of permissions which grant operation engineers access to system properties and data without the need for administrator privileges.

 For more details, including a full list of features and their required permissions, visit our [authorization documentation page]({{< ref "/user-guide/process-engine/authorization-service.md#system-permissions" >}}).

 # Spin configuration options

-Version 7.17 introduces configuration properties for the Spin `DomXmlDataFormat` module.
+Version 7.17 features new configuration properties for the Spin `DomXmlDataFormat` module.
 The `DomXmlDataFormat` configuration properties provide options to toggle **External XML Entity (XXE)** processing, as well as secure processing for the Spin XML parser.

-By default, we disabled XXE processing, and enabled secure processing of XML documents to protect the Spin XML parser against [XXE attacks](https://en.wikipedia.org/wiki/XML_external_entity_attack) and [Billion laughs attacks](https://en.wikipedia.org/wiki/Billion_laughs_attack).
+By default, we disabled XXE processing and enabled secure processing of XML documents to protect the Spin XML parser against [XXE attacks](https://en.wikipedia.org/wiki/XML_external_entity_attack) and [Billion laughs attacks](https://en.wikipedia.org/wiki/Billion_laughs_attack).